 A recent study, which studied 88,000+ nurses found that stroke and heart attacks were significantly reduced as well.
 Those whose diets most closely resembled DASH were 24 percent less likely to develop heart disease and 18 percent less likely to have a stroke than those women whose diets strayed most from DASH.
 Other studies have shown that the DASH Diet lowers bad cholesterol and homocyteine, both strong risk factors for heart disease, as an added bonus.
 (The Ornish Diet is still King at heart protection.
 But the Ornish Diet is significantly harder to follow for the typical Westerner than the DASH Diet since it is low fat and does not allow meat of any kind.)

-2. HEAVY HITTER: Vitamin C and Garlic.
+<pCAUTION: If you have a medical condition or are on any medications, please discuss any changes with your doctor first.
+Certain supplements, foods and even juices can alter absorption rates of certain medications for example.
+Play it safe.2.
+HEAVY HITTER: Vitamin C and Garlic.
 A 2013 study came out showing that the combination of Vitamin C (2 grams/day) and garlic (2.5 grams/day) greatly lowered blood pressure in marginally high hypertensive patients, which means right on the border of 140/90.
 Neither supplement by itself did much of anything, but, in combination, it took blood pressure down to below 120/80 and increased nitric oxide by three times!
 Now it would be nice if they did some followup study work, but these two supplements are very well tolerated and appear to be as powerful as any medication that I have read about.
 (I would recommend also reading my links on Why Take Vitamin C and Increase Your Nitric Oxide with Vitamin C for some additional information.)

 3) HEAVY HITTER: Citrulline.
 A couple of studies that use a combination of Citrulline + Arginine have shown very substantial decreases in blood pressure.
 One study gave obese adults with hypertension or prehypertension 6 grams daily of Citrulline with Arginine, which I believe would be 4 grams of Citrulline with 2 grams of Arginine.
 This led to ankle and brachial reductions in systolic blood pressure of 11.5 and 15.1 mm, respectively!